Microwonk/.dotfiles/README.md

 my dotfiles :3

 ### Notes
-greetd config has to be installed manually, otherwise just use `stow .` or `make install`
+greetd/ly has to be installed manually, otherwise use the just commands to install.